-Join John McWade for an in-depth discussion in this video How to typeset a list of names: Part two, part of Before & After: Graphic Design Techniques.
+Join John McWade for an in-depth discussion in this video How to typeset a list of names: Part two, part of Learning Graphic Design: Techniques.

 Last time we got off to a good start by designing a low key museum worthy header …using Adobe Jenson Pro as our typeface.
 It's a tall, narrow card the elements are …centered and quiet, the headline is in panorama, meaning its letters are widely spaced. …And the caption beneath the art piece has two levels of dark light value, which …adds a touch of dimension.
 Now it's time to add the list of names.…